 What's in the new architecture?

 The new ComponentOne Xamarin Edition architecture has been built from the ground up to leverage Xamarin’s technologies directly and provide a better experience on all of the Xamarin platforms.
 By removing some dependencies with pure iOS and Android, we can provide better performance and features specifically for Xamarin users.
-2017 v1 is intended as a beta release of these new controls and an opportunity for user feedback.
+This beta release of the new controls is an opportunity to show the community what we've been working on and gather user feedback.
 The new architecture brings many new features, and more parity with some of our other control offerings in Wijmo and ComponentOne Studio.
 The initial beta contains our FlexGrid, Gauge, Calendar, and CollectionView controls which future plans to eventually roll out replacements for Input and FlexChart over the next few months.

 The new architecture adds the ability to use C1 Xamarin Edition in Xamarin.Forms apps targeting UWP.
 This grows the number of potential platforms that you can target, and allows you to utilize Microsoft’s newest technologies together.
 UWP support has been a frequent request from our customers, and we're please to be able to provide it in C1 Xamarin Edition.